ScanaStudio user interface

 - Setting up a complex workspace with protocol decoders in advance, before performing actual captures.

 - Generating known and repeatable logic patterns to test a protocol decoder.
 When writing a new script to decode a protocol, it’s recommended to start by writing the routines to generate logic signals for that protocol.
 This way, the script author can generate and test as many patterns as he deems necessary.

 Starting a new capture

 Before starting a new capture, you first have to create a workspace for the logic analyzer device you wish to use.

-Depending on the signals that need to be captured, you may need to setup a trigger by going to the “Trigger” tab in the main menu.
-Trigger is a major topic and will be discussed in detail in next chapter.
-Without any trigger setup, capture will simply start as soon as the “Start” button is clicked.
+Depending on the signals that need to be captured, you may need to set up a trigger by going to the “Trigger” tab in the main menu.
+The trigger is a major topic and will be discussed in detail in the next chapter.
+Without any trigger setup, the capture will simply start as soon as the “Start” button is clicked.